dilshodlatipov/google-api-test/README.md

 * Then go to APIs & Services > Credentials and create OAuth client ID.

 ## This instruction may not be up to date.
 So for more accurate information, please read official documentation of the google cloud service.
 #### Note that if you are not logging in as owner of spreadsheet, app may fail because of setted range protection for id column.
-And if you don't want to log in as owner than I recommend to delete lines 89-99 in this [file](src/main/java/uz/pdp/googleapitest/service/StudentSheetServiceImpl.java).
+And if you don't want to log in as owner than I recommend to delete lines between 89-99 in this [file](src/main/java/uz/pdp/googleapitest/service/StudentSheetServiceImpl.java).

 ### Reference Documentation